 Research in psychology fundamentally depends on human participants, who volunteer their time so that we might learn more about how humans function.
-This page includes procedures and tips for recruiting and scheduling participants for studies at Yale-NUS.
+This page includes procedures and tips for participating in or creating studies at Yale-NUS.
 Of course, all participant interactions, including recruitment and scheduling, must be conducted in a safe and ethical fashion.

 How can I recruit participants for my study?

 A listing on Sona (see next section) will bring some sign-ups, but it is often helpful to recruit specifically for your study as well.
 That can be done in at least three ways online: 1) Facebook, 2) IVLE, or 3) 1our.today.

 For each method, use only posters or sample advertisements that have been approved by the IRB or Yale-NUS UREC.
 These advertisements usually include a link to Sona and/or contact information.